m-redw/admin-dashboard/README.md

   <img src="images/finished-product.png" width="500">
 </p>
 <p align="center">
-  *(Image above is a sreenshot of thhe finished product.
+  *(Image above is a sreenshot of the finished product.
 You could view the dashboard yourself by going to deployments)*
 </p>

 **All profile pictures were CC0 from <a href="https://unsplash.com">unsplash.com!</a>**